 Drinking calamansi juice is a very popular practice in certain parts of Asia, due to its detoxifying ability on the body, the availability of the fruit, the tart, and the unique flavor of the juice.

 What is Calamansi Juice?

-Calamansi juice is derived from the calamansi fruit, an extremely sour variety of citrus fruit commonly called golden limes.
-Scientifically known as Citrofortunella microcarpa, this fruit is a hybrid of a member of the citrus genus and a kumquat, and is widely cultivated in Southeast Asia, particularly in the Philippines.
-This sour fruit is rich in vitamin C and certain antioxidants, such as limonene, as well potassium, vitamin A and calcium.
-Although the juice from this fruit is incredibly sour, many people still consume it on a regular basis due to its many impressive health benefits.
+Calamansi juice is derived from the calamansi fruit, a variety of citrus fruit commonly called golden lime.
+Calamansi is also known as calamondin or Philippine lime, and scientifically known as Citrofortunella macrocarpa.
+The fruit is a hybrid of a member of the citrus genus, that is to say, orange and kumquat, and is widely cultivated in Southeast Asia, particularly in the Philippines.
+This sour fruit is rich in vitamin C and certain antioxidants, such as limonene, as well as potassium, vitamin A, and calcium.
+Although the juice of this fruit is sour, many people still consume it regularly as it is perceived to have multiple health benefits.

 Benefits of Calamansi Juice

 The top benefits of calamansi juice may include its ability to boost the immune system, soothe acidity, aid in weight loss, stimulate growth and repair, bleach the skin, detoxify the body, lower cholesterol, manage diabetes, and give relief from respiratory infections, among others.